Visual nostalgia and the art of reinvention

 Show of hands: who watched something weird at a young age that left you feeling confused, maybe even a little disturbed?

 For me, it was a stop-motion short that aired during Sesame Street.
 It featured an anthropomorphic orange singing the opera Carmen under a spotlight.
-She had daisy-petal eyelashes, a walnut nose, and a rubber band mouth.
+She had daisy petal eyelashes, a walnut nose, and a rubber band mouth.

-80’s children’s television programing was wild.
+80’s children’s television programming was wild.

+Decades later, that orange resurfaced, uninvited but insistent.
+So I did what artists do: I turned discomfort into inspiration.
 I deconstructed the original, stripped it to its essentials, and rebuilt it with my own visual language.
 I gave this fruit diva an editorial makeover.

-What I kept:
+What I kept

-– Daisy flower petals
+• Daisy flower petals

-– Walnut
+• Walnut

-– Rubber band
+• Rubber band

-What I changed:
+What I changed

 I swapped the orange for a neutral-colored balloon.
 I took her off the kitchen counter and placed her on a deep green backdrop.
+I gave her the drama she always deserved.
+Then I reconstructed her face using the same elements, but this time with intention and creative control.

-Childhood memory, two ways: first deconstructed, then reconstructed.
+Childhood memory, two ways

 Check out the original clip here